ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 ## Prerequisites {#prerequisites}

-You should have a good understanding of all the foundational topics.
-Implementing layer 2 solutions are advanced as the technology is less battle-tested.
+You should have a good understanding of all the foundational topics and a high-level understanding of [Ethereum scaling](/developers/docs/scaling/).
+Implementing layer 2 solutions are advanced - the technology is quickly evolving and, as a result, is less battle-tested.

 ## Why is layer 2 needed? {#why-is-layer-2-needed}

 - Some use-cases, like blockchain games, make no sense with current transaction times
 - It can be unnecessarily expensive to use blockchain applications
-- Any updates to scalability should not be at the expense of decentralization of security – layer 2 builds on top of Ethereum.
+- Any updates to scalability should not be at the expense of decentralization or security – layer 2 builds on top of Ethereum.

 ## Rollups {#rollups}

-Rollups are solutions that perform transaction _execution_ outside layer 1, but post transaction _data_ on layer 1.
+Rollups are solutions that perform transaction _execution_ outside the main Ethereum chain (layer 1), but post transaction _data_ on layer 1.
 As transaction _data_ is on layer 1, this allows rollups to be secured by layer 1.
-Inheriting the security properties of the main Ethereum chain (layer 1), while performing execution outside of layer 1, is a defining characteristic of rollups.
+Inheriting the security properties of layer 1, while performing execution outside of layer 1, is a defining characteristic of rollups.

 Three simplified properties of rollups are:

 1. transaction _execution_ outside layer 1
 2. data or proof of transactions is on layer 1
-3. a rollup smart contract in layer 1 that can enforce correct transaction execution by using the transaction data on layer 1
+3. a rollup smart contract in layer 1 that can enforce correct transaction execution on layer 2 by using the transaction data on layer 1

-Rollups require operators to stake a bond in the rollup contract.
+Rollups require "operators" to stake a bond in the rollup contract.
 This incentivises operators to verify and execute transactions correctly.

 **Useful for:**